Fr0sT-Brutal/awesome-pascal/README.md

 * [dglOpenGL](https://github.com/SaschaWillems/dglOpenGL).
 Delphi / Pascal OpenGL header translation.

 * [DelphiZXingQRCodeEx](https://github.com/MichaelDemidov/DelphiZXingQRCodeEx).
-DelphiZXingQRCodeEx is a Delphi port of the QR Code generating functionality from ZXing, an open source barcode image processing library.
+Delphi port of the QR Code generating functionality from ZXing, an open source barcode image processing library.

 * [ZXing.Delphi](https://github.com/Spelt/ZXing.Delphi).
 Native Object Pascal library for Delphi XE to 10.2 Tokyo that is based on the well known open source Barcode Scanning Library ZXing (Zebra Crossing).
 It is aimed at all of the FireMonkey mobile platforms and, starting from v3.1, it fully supports also Windows VCL applications (no dependencies on FMX.Graphics unit).

 ## Game dev ##

 * [RecastNavigation](https://github.com/Kromster80/RecastNavigationDelphi).
-Recast is state of the art navigation mesh construction toolset for games.
+Navigation mesh construction toolset for games.
 Recast is accompanied with Detour, path-finding and spatial reasoning toolkit.
 You can use any navigation mesh with Detour, but of course the data generated with Recast fits perfectly.
 This is a port of the original RecastNavigation written in C++.

 * [Kraft Physics Engine](https://github.com/BeRo1985/kraft).
 Open source Object Pascal physics engine library that can be used in 3D games.
 Compatible with: Delphi 7-XE7 (but not with the Android and iOS targets), FreePascal >= 2.6.2 (with almost all FPC-supported targets including Android and iOS)